chris-new/ECE6123-Project/README.md

 ### Environment Setup
 Our pipeline is expected to be run on Linux with Python 3.8.

-For the 2D segmentation model SCHP, we used the paper authors' implementation.
+For the 2D segmentation model SCHP, we use the paper authors' implementation.
 Their implementation requires a GPU to run.
 Their GitHub repository can be found [here](https://github.com/GoGoDuck912/Self-Correction-Human-Parsing).

 Run the following commands to install necessary dependencies.
 ```